A group of people hiking through a lush, green forest on a dirt trail surrounded by tall trees.

 Learn About Eco-Spiritual Direction

-Unlike traditional hiking or outdoor recreation, guided hikes focus less on covering ground and more on cultivating awareness.
+Unlike traditional hiking or outdoor recreation, our group outings focus less on covering ground and more on cultivating awareness.
 Participants are encouraged to move slowly, notice sensory details, and reflect on their experience in relationship with the natural world.

 Why guided hikes support wellbeing